EU diplomats discuss Iran oil insurance exemption

 "Even if Russian firms decide to accept, there's a question about whether their balance sheets are sound enough and whether they will definitely pay in case of an accident.
 It's the same for the Middle East firms," said a Japanese industry source.

-(Additional reporting by Leika Kihara in Tokyo, Chen Aizhu in Beijing, Cho Mee-young in Seoul, Barbara Lewis in Brussels and; Nidhi Verma in New Delhi; Editing by Elizabeth Piper)
+(Additional reporting by Leika Kihara in Tokyo, Chen Aizhu in Beijing, Cho Mee-young in Seoul and Barbara Lewis in Brussels; editing by Elizabeth Piper)